dezeroku/openwrt_build_wrapper/docs/build-system.md

 # Build Environment

-To get the best results, a debian based environment is built, Dockerfile for which is kept in `docker-setup` directory.
+To get the best results, a debian based environment is built, Dockerfile for which is kept in `docker` directory.
 The image is very similar to the official build env.

 ## Build